Skip to main content

 • Physical goods and services: Using Stripe is allowed in the app stores.

 • Digital goods (for example, subscriptions or in-app features): Do not use Stripe for payments inside your mobile app.
 Apple and Google require their own billing systems for digital content.
-If your site uses Stripe for digital content, your app will be rejected.
+If your app uses Stripe for digital content, your app is rejected.
 We are working on a built-in integration for StoreKit and Google Play Billing to handle digital purchases and keep your app compliant.

 Already done all the preparation and ready to submit?
-Jump straight to our step-by-step visual guide for submitting your app to Apple App Store and Google Play Store.
+Follow our step-by-step visual guide for submitting your app to Apple App Store and Google Play Store.

 Step 1 | Create your developer accounts